Rhetoric: Scope

 The contemporary neo-Aristotelian and neo-Sophistic positions on rhetoric mirror the division between the Sophists and Aristotle.
 Neo-Aristotelians generally study rhetoric as political discourse, while the neo-Sophistic view contends that rhetoric cannot be so limited.
 Rhetorical scholar Michael Leff characterizes the conflict between these positions as viewing rhetoric as a "thing contained" versus a "container".
 The neo-Aristotelian view threatens the study of rhetoric by restraining it to such a limited field, ignoring many critical applications of rhetorical theory, criticism, and practice.
 Simultaneously, the neo-Sophists threaten to expand rhetoric beyond a point of coherent theoretical value.

 In more recent years, people studying rhetoric have tended to enlarge its object domain beyond speech.
 Kenneth Burke asserted humans use rhetoric to resolve conflicts by identifying shared characteristics and interests in symbols.
 People engage in identification, either to assign themselves or another to a group.
 This definition of rhetoric as identification broadens the scope from strategic and overt political persuasion to the more implicit tactics of identification found in an immense range of sources.
 Burke focused on the interplay of identification and division, maintaining that identification compensates for an original division by preventing a strict separation between objects, people, and spaces.
 This is achieved by assigning to them common properties through linguistic symbols.

 Among the many scholars who have since pursued Burke's line of thought, James Boyd White sees rhetoric as a broader domain of social experience in his notion of constitutive rhetoric.
 Influenced by theories of social construction, White argues that culture is "reconstituted" through language.
 Just as language influences people, people influence language.
 Language is socially constructed, and depends on the meanings people attach to it.
 Because language is not rigid and changes depending on the situation, the very usage of language is rhetorical.
 An author, White would say, is always trying to construct a new world and persuading his or her readers to share that world within the text.

 People engage in rhetoric any time they speak or produce meaning.
 Even in the field of science, via practices which were once viewed as being merely the objective testing and reporting of knowledge, scientists persuade their audience to accept their findings by sufficiently demonstrating that their study or experiment was conducted reliably and resulted in sufficient evidence to support their conclusions.

 The vast scope of rhetoric is difficult to define.
 Political discourse remains the paradigmatic example for studying and theorizing specific techniques and conceptions of persuasion or rhetoric.
+Colloquially, the term has also come to mean a particular style of language usage, often with connotations of public and exaggerated speech.